unm-historiography/metahistory/essays/thematic/women-gender/the-study-of-witches.md

 # Bibliography

+Barstow, Anne Llewellyn.
+"On Studying Witchcraft as Women's History: A Historiography of the European Witch Persecutions". _Journal of Feminist Studies in Religion_ vol. 4, No.2 (Fall 1988), p.
+7-19.

+Fudge, Thomas A. “Traditions and Trajectories in the Historiography of European Witch Hunting.”
+History Compass 4, no. 3 (2006): 488–527.

+King James VI of Scotland. _Daemonologie—in full Daemonologie, In Forme of a Dialogue, Divided into three Books: By the High and Mighty Prince, James &c._ 1597

+Iggers, Georg G. n.d.
+“From Macro- to Micro History: The History of Everyday Life.”
+In Historiography in the 20th Century, 101–17.

+Whitney, Elspeth.
+"The Witch 'She' / The Historian 'He': Gender and the Historiography of the European Witch-Hunts" . _Journal of Women's History_ vol. 7, no. 3 (Fall 1995), p.
+77-101

 [^1]: Traditions and Trajectories in the Historiography of European Witch Hunting

 [^2]: Daemonologie In Forme of a Dialogie Diuided into three Bookes.